Elleined/junit-mockito-notes/README.md

 # Why use mocking
 - You will use mock/ dummy object for that so you can test individual component, method, function, class, logic, or object without interacting or calling the real object.

+# Difference between mock, stub, and spy
+- **Spy**: A spy is a Mockito feature that allows you to create a partial mock of a real object.
+When you spy on an object, it retains the original class's method behavior, and you can also stub specific methods if you want to change their behavior.
+It's a way to partially mock an object, meaning some methods are real (not stubbed), and others can be stubbed as needed.

+- **Mock**: Is essentially a dummy or fake implementation of a class or interface.
+By default, when you create a mock using Mockito, all its methods return default values based on their return types (e.g., null, 0, false).
+You can then use when() to specify custom behavior for specific methods.

+- **Stub**: Is the process of defining how a method should behave when it's called on a mock or spy object.
+It's akin to overriding a method's behavior for testing purposes.

+##### Summary
+- So, in summary, a spy retains the original class's behavior and allows you to selectively stub methods, while a mock is a complete dummy with default behaviors that you can customize using when(), and stubbing is the act of defining custom behavior for specific methods during testing.
+Your understanding is mostly accurate.

 # Mockito methods
 `doNothing()`: Used if method returns void.
 `thenReturn(R returnValue)`: Used to specify the return value of specified mock object method.